 MPTransactionParameters *tp = [MPTransactionParameters chargeWithAmount:[NSDecimalNumber decimalNumberWithString:@"5.00"] currency:MPCurrencyEUR optionals: ^(id<MPTransactionParametersOptionals> _Nonnull optionals) { optionals.subject = @"Bouquet of Flowers"; optionals.customIdentifier = @"yourReferenceForTheTransaction"; optionals.autoCapture = NO; }]; // Show view controller...

-Make sure to provide a receipt to the shopper!
+Make sure to provide a receipt to the shopper.

 Capturing a Pre-Authorization

-To capture a Pre-Authorization later on, you create MPTransactionParameters
+To capture a Pre-Authorization later, you create

-that contains the transactionIdentifier
+that contains the

+of the previous transaction.
 Optionally, you can also change the amount that should ultimately be captured using the optionals.

 MPTransactionParameters *parameters = [MPTransactionParameters captureTransactionWithIdentifier:@"<transactionIdentifier>" optionals: ^(id<MPTransactionParametersCaptureOptionals> _Nonnull optionals) { // For partial captures, specify the amount to be captured // and the currency from the Pre-Authorization // [optionals setAmount:[NSDecimalNumber decimalNumberWithString:@"1.00"] currency:MPCurrencyEUR]; }]; // Show view controller...